Magnetically Programmable Surface Acoustic Wave Filters: Device Concept and Predictive Modeling: Results

 where $\ssub{P}{in}$ and $\ssub{P}{out}$ are the SAW power before and after interaction with the device, respectively.
 Note that $\dSij$ only takes into account the magnetoelastic interaction and disregards other contributions to the total transmission losses $S_{ij}$.
 In the model, the displacement $\vec{u}$ drives magnetization processes as part of the LLG according to Eq. \ref{eq:LLG}-\ref{eq:Heff}.
-However, the back action from this interaction is assumed to result solely in a decay of the SAW amplitude which gets estimated from an energy conservation argument.
+However, the energy the SAW loses to the magnetic system during this process is assumed to result solely in a decay of its amplitude, which gets estimated from an energy conservation argument.
+The magnetic system gains energy in this way until an equilibrium is reached, where the energy pumped into the system by the SAW equals the energy lost due to Gilbert damping.

-Unlike macrospin-based magneto-acoustic models \cite{Weiler2011FMRTheory, Dreher2012Theory, Kuess2020DRFormula}, this approach is capable of predicting the results even for complex magnetization textures like the islet design, as no analytical solutions for the spin wave dynamics have to be provided.
+Unlike macrospin-based magneto-elastic models \cite{Weiler2011FMRTheory, Dreher2012Theory, Kuess2020DRFormula}, this approach is capable of predicting the results even for complex magnetization textures like the islet design, as no analytical solutions for the spin wave dynamics have to be provided.
 Namely, given the parameterization of some SAW mode with velocity $c$, we simulate the rate of energy transfer from the elastic into the magnetic system, $\ssub{R}{T}$, over a few periods of the SAW until this energy flow becomes constant ($\diff{}{t} \ssub{R}{T} = 0$).
-From this value and the total SAW energy $\ssub{E}{Ph}$, obtained with a thin-film approximation in a presimulation step, we can estimate the spatial rate for the energy loss of the SAW, allowing us to determine $\dSij$ for a signal that has traversed the islet pattern of length $l$:
+From this value and the total SAW energy $\ssub{E}{Ph}$, obtained in a pre-simulation step, we can estimate the spatial rate for the energy loss of the SAW, allowing us to determine $\dSij$ for a signal that has traversed the islet pattern of length $l$:

 Here, $V$ is the volume of the simulated section, $\Omega$ are the magnetic region(s) of that volume, $\rho$ is the material density, and $\vec{v} = \diff{\vec{u}}{t}$.
 Because only $\ssub{R}{T}$ has to be determined in simulation, but vanishes outside $\Omega$, this reduces the computational complexity from 3D to quasi-2D for thin magnetic structures, like is the case with the islet design, leading to a significant increase in computational speed.
-A detailed derivation and validation of the model can be found in the Methods section.